ggabbiani/orthodocs/README.md

 ### Annotations

-Orthodocs annotations are single line or C style block comments in which the comment start is immediately followed by the `!` character.
+Orthodocs annotations are single line or C-style block comments in which the comment start is immediately followed by the `!` character.
 All the other comments are ignored.

     /*
      * This is a C-style block comment and is ignored by OrthoDocs